ohmae/touch-icon-extractor/README.md

 extractor.fromDomain(url)
 ```

-It checks whether or not the file exists, and returns the information if it exists.
+It checks whether the file exists, and returns the information if it exists.

 The order of checking the existence of the icon is as follows